toggledbits/Yeelight-Vera/README.md

 however, you have to use the Yeelight application (Android, iOS, etc.) to enable "LAN Control" on each device.
 To do this:
 * Open the Yeelight application;
 * Register any new devices you may have added but are not yet shown in the app;
-* Go into each device...
+* Tap on the device/bulb in the device list;
-* Click the icon that looks like a media eject button
+* Click the icon that looks like a media eject button;
-* Click the "LAN Control" icon
+* Click the "LAN Control" icon;
-* Turn LAN control ON.
+* Turn LAN control ON;
+* POWER CYCLE THE YEELIGHT DEVICE.
+Many users have found that the bulbs are not discoverable until you reboot them.
+Aren't we living in a magical age?
+* Repeat these steps for each additional device.

 To discover your controllable devices, go to the Yeelight Plugin master device control panel, and click the *Run Discovery* button.
 Discovery will then launch,